Veronika-clair/data_scientist_assesment/README.md

 Please submit the following:

-* 📓 A **Jupyter Notebook** with your full modeling process, code, and commentary (we do not expect a production ready model from you for this assessment.
-However, it is required for your work)
+* 📓 A **Jupyter Notebook** with your full modeling process, code, and commentary (we do not expect a production-ready model from you for this assessment; however, it is required for your work)
 * 📄 A short **stakeholder-facing document** summarizing the model and its business value

 Let us know if you have any issues accessing the database or need clarification on the task.
 Good luck—we’re excited to see your approach!